memgraph/orb/docs/view-map.md

 ## Initialization

-On `MapView` initialization you must provide an implementation for `getGeoPosition` which is used to get `latitude` and `longitude` for each node.
+On `MapView` initialization, you must provide an implementation for `getGeoPosition` which is used to get `latitude` and `longitude` for each node.
 Here is the example of settings (required and optional) initialized on the new `MapView`: